flenniken/collections/readme.md

 alias sudo='sudo '
 ~~~

+You stop the environment by typing ctrl-d.

 [⬇ ────────](#Contents)

 # Build All

 You build the app in the doctor container with the gulp app by typing
 “g all”.
 The results go to the dist folder.
+Here is an example:

 ~~~
 (debian)~/collections $ g all